-Domus Academy is pleased to announce the upcoming Disrupting Patterns Talk featuring John Zimmerman, Professor of Artificial Intelligence and Human-Computer Interaction.
+Domus Academy is pleased to announce the upcoming Disrupting Patterns Talk featuring John Zimmerman, UX and Service Designer, Professor of AI and Human–Computer Interaction.
 The event will take place on 14th January at 5.30 pm and will explore how design can engage with emerging technologies and AI-driven transformation.

-Domus Academy is pleased to announce the upcoming Disrupting Patterns Talk featuring John Zimmerman, Professor of Artificial Intelligence and Human-Computer Interaction.
+Domus Academy is pleased to announce the upcoming Disrupting Patterns Talk featuring John Zimmerman, UX and Service Designer, Professor of AI and Human–Computer Interaction.
 The event will take place on 14th January at 5.30 pm and will explore how design can engage with emerging technologies and AI-driven transformation.

 John Zimmerman: Leading Researcher in Human–AI Interaction